 Instructions

-• SAUCE: Combine all the sauce ingredients in a glass liquid measuring cup.
+• Combine all sauce ingredients in a glass liquid measuring cup.
 Whisk until the mixture is smooth.
-Meanwhile, thinly slice the green onions until you have about โ…” cup.
+Meanwhile, thinly slice the green onions until you have about 2/3 cup.
 Set aside some extra for garnishing.
 If using, finely chop the cilantro.

-• FINISH: In a large bowl, combine the drained noodles and edamame with the green onions, cilantro, and sesame seeds.
-Pour the sauce on top and gently toss with tongs to coat the noodles evenly.
+• In a large bowl, combine drained noodles and edamame with the green onions, cilantro, and sesame seeds.
+Pour the sauce on top and gently toss with tongs to coat noodles evenly.
 If desired, garnish with chopped peanuts and the reserved green onions before serving.

 Video